KorfLab/unix_and_perl/README.md

 If you want all of the course materials, including the data, download the zip file.
 Otherwise, we recommend HTML or PDF (unless you like reading Markdown).

-This repos also has a Command-line Linux Bootcamp by Keith Bradnam (former member of the lab).
+This repo also has a Command-line Linux Bootcamp by Keith Bradnam (former member of the lab).